-'''

-#include <Servo.h>

-Servo myservo; //create servo object to control a servo
+#include <Servo.h> Servo myservo; //create servo object to control a servo myservo.attach(): Attach the Servo variable to a pin.
+Initialize the servo attach to pin9.

-'''

 With the Servo.h file included, you can call the functions in this file later.
 Servo is a built-in library in the Arduino IDE.
 You can find the Servo folder under the installation path C:Program FilesArduinolibraries.